Converting 6 Ounces to Grams: A full breakdown

 Different Types of Ounces: A Note on Precision

 It’s important to note that there are different types of ounces, primarily the avoirdupois ounce (used for most everyday measurements) and the troy ounce (used for precious metals).
 The conversion factor we used (28.3495 g/oz) refers to the avoirdupois ounce.
-If you're dealing with troy ounces, the conversion factor will be different.
+Now, if you're dealing with troy ounces, the conversion factor will be different.
 For the purposes of this article, we're focusing on the common avoirdupois ounce.

 A Deeper Dive: The History of Ounces and Grams